A retro feel to Biden's plan for covering OTC virus testing

 There's a sense that the industry is being handed a new kind of mission.

-Health insurance normally covers medically necessary services and procedures, but would COVID testing for a long-desired family reunion meet that threshold?
+Health insurance normally covers medically necessary services and procedures, but would COVID-19 testing for a long-desired family reunion meet that threshold?

-And with the automation of insurance billing, companies say they'll have to bring on new staff to handle the volume of claims for over-the-counter COVID tests even if consumers upload their paper receipts.
+And with the automation of insurance billing, companies say they'll have to bring on new staff to handle the volume of claims for over-the-counter COVID-19 tests even if consumers upload their paper receipts.

 The White House hasn't said how insurers are supposed to cover the cost.